• Skip to primary navigation

 Important Notes

-• Making a voluntary repayment does not make you exempt from compulsory repayments unless your accumulated HELP debt is nil or your repayment income is below the minimum compulsory threshold.
+• Making a voluntary repayment doesn’t make you exempt from compulsory repayments unless your HELP debt is nil.
+Also, if your income is below the minimum threshold, you don’t have to make repayments.

-• Your debt increases annually in line with the Consumer Price Index on June 1st.
-This increase is applied to the part of your debt that has remained unpaid for 11 months or more.
-Therefore, if you make a voluntary payment to reduce your HELP debt before 1st June and it has enough time to be processed, you won’t be charged interest on the amount you have just paid off.
+• Your debt increases annually in line with the Consumer Price Index (CPI) on June 1st.
+This increase applies to the part of your debt that has remained unpaid for 11 months or more.
+By making a payment to reduce your HELP debt before June 1st, the ATO won’t be able to charge interest on the amount you have just paid off.

-• If you will make a big voluntary payment, or pay off your HELP debt, it is generally better to do that before you lodge your next tax return.
-For personalised advice you should consult an accountant (eg. if you are an Etax user, you can consult with our accounting team, anytime, with no appointments).
+• If you make a voluntary payment, or pay off your HELP debt, it is generally better to do that before you lodge your next tax return.
+For advice that suits your situation, you should consult an tax agent (eg. if you are an Etax user, you can consult with our accounting team, anytime, with no appointments).

 Popular Articles